rodneyshupe/Cookbook/Recipes/Entrees/Misc/TheBestDIYFoilPacketDinners.rst

 Step 1: Find Your Fat
 ^^^^^^^^^^^^^^^^^^^^^
 First you must have a fat so the raw ingredients don't stick to the foil as it cooks.
-Oil in most any form (plain or flavored), butter, and bacon fat are all likely contenders.
+Oil in most any form (plain or flavoured), butter, and bacon fat are all likely contenders.
 Pesto because it does double duty with the inclusion of herbs and garlic to the oil.